qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/suggestions/tooltips.md

 <<< @/../reference-code/src/main/kotlin/createcommands/arguments/suggestions/Tooltips.kt#createArgumentsWithTooltipsAndSafeSuggestions
 :::

-In the argument declaration, we've cast the command sender to a player.
+In the arguments declaration, we've casted the command sender to a player.
 To ensure that the command sender is definitely a player, we'll use the `executesPlayer` command execution method in our command declaration:

 :::tabs
 ===Java